feniljain/brenphuk/README.md

 # Brenphuk

-NOTE: Currently this project only works on x86_64 systems
+NOTE: Currently this project only works on linux x86_64 systems

 ## What